How Do You Aim When Bowfishing

 Compensating for Refraction in Different Water Conditions

-One of the challenges bowfishers face is refraction, which occurs when light passes through water and changes direction.
+One of the challenges when bowfishing is refraction, which occurs when light passes through water and changes direction.
 Different water conditions, such as clear, murky, or shallow water, can affect how refraction influences your aim.
 To compensate for refraction, you can follow these tips:

 1. Understand the Water: Take the time to study and observe the water conditions before you start bowfishing.
 Notice how objects appear differently based on the clarity of the water and adjust your aim accordingly.